awong234/CT_sim/readme.md

 * How to store the output data?
 * Exactly what design considerations are we varying apart from cluster spacing, and traps per cluster? (*i.e.* are we varying population settings?
 Of what kind?)

+## build.cluster.R

+Function included to build clustered traps in only square configurations.

+## build.cluster.alt.R

+Function included to build clustered traps in sub-square configurations.

+## functionsSQL.R

+Functions contained to execute SQL transactions to update tasks to be completed.

+## intlikRcpp.cpp

+C++ implementation of SCR likelihood calculation

+## nullSCR testscript.R

+Test for application of analytical tools to multiple simulated sampling scenarios.

+## simSCR.R

+Function to simulate SCR and occupancy data.

 ## test.R

 Temporary file to run some functions with parameters